 During 1997, the 1997 Long Term Incentive Plan (the "1997 Plan") was established by Alliance Holding.
 Committees of the Board of Directors of the General Partner administer the 1997 Plan and determine the recipients of Alliance Holding Unit awards, including options, restricted Alliance Holding Units and phantom restricted Alliance Holding Units, performance awards, other Alliance Holding Unit based awards, or any combination thereof.
 Awards under the 1997 Plan may be granted to key employees and non-employee Directors of the General Partner for terms established at the time of grant by the Committees.
 The aggregate number of Alliance Holding Units that can be the subject of options granted or that can be awarded under the 1997 Plan may not exceed 41,000,000 Alliance Holding Units.
-As of December 31, 2002, 14,388,500 Alliance Holding Units were subject to options granted and 80,433 Alliance Holding Units were subject to other awards made under the 1997 Plan.
+As of December 31, 2002, 14,388,500 Alliance Holding Units were subject to other awards made under the 1997 Plan.
 Options for 26,531,067 Alliance Holding Units were available to be granted as of December 31, 2002.